Giandom/odm-demo-dp-airlines/README.md

         * In the Configure section, select the Existing Azure Pipelines YAML file option.
 Then choose **$master** as the branch and pass the following path: **application/airlinedemo/azure-pipelines-app.yml**.
         * Save the pipeline without executing it.
         * Change the name of the pipeline to **odm-demo-application**.

+## Register Service Connections
-6. Create an application in your Azure AD to manage the pipelines programmatically:
+1. Create an application in your Azure AD to manage the pipelines programmatically:
     * Follow the instructions in [thos document](https://github.com/opendatamesh-initiative/odm-platform-up-services-executor-azuredevops), in the section: **Azure Environment**.
-7. Return to Azure DevOps and create an Azure Resource Manager service connection.
+2. Return to Azure DevOps and create an Azure Resource Manager service connection.
     * Go to **Project Settings** (found at the bottom left of Azure DevOps).
     * In the left menu, click on **Service connections** under the Pipelines section.
     * Click on **New service connection**, in the top right, and select **Azure Resource Manager** as the type and **Workload Identity Federation** as the authentication method.
 Enter the following configurations: